 Wine

 Wine has gradually been gaining popularity in Japan over the decades.
-While imported red, white, and sparkling wines from France, Italy, the United States, Chile and Australia are widely available, there also exists a sizable and increasing domestic wine industry.
-The most famous wine producing region within Japan is the
+While imported red, white and sparkling wines from France, Italy, the United States, Chile and Australia are widely available, there also exists a sizable and increasing domestic wine industry.
+The most famous wine producing region within Japan is the Kofu basin in Yamanashi Prefecture.

-When drinking alcoholic beverages, it is customary to serve one another, rather than serving yourself.
-You should periodically check your friends' glasses, and replenish them before they are empty.
-Likewise, if someone wants to serve you, you should drink to make room in your glass if it is full, hold it up for the person while they pour, and then take at least one sip before putting the glass down.
+When drinking alcoholic beverages, it is customary to serve one another rather than serving yourself.
+Periodically check your friends' glasses and replenish them before they get empty.
+Likewise, if someone wants to serve you, take a sip to make some room in your glass and hold it up for the person while they pour.
+Then take one sip before putting the glass down.

 At the beginning of a meal or drinking party you should not start drinking until everybody at the table is served and the glasses are raised for a toast, which is usually "kampai".
 Other toasts are acceptable, too, but note that "chin chin" refers to the male genitalia in Japanese and may not be the ideal word choice depending on the situation.